35 Bridal Shower Recipes That Look Fancy, Taste Comforting, and Won’t Ruin Your Morning

 • Remains stable for over three hours: cheese boards, charcuterie, sliced bread, croissants, sliced fruit (if cut right before serving), cookies, brownies, anything that needs to be chilled.

-Your time limit for the following items is 90 minutes: quiches, sandwiches with lettuce and tomato, scones, freshly made dips.
-Please prepare another fresh batch of everything at the halfway point of the time limit.
+You have a time limit of 90 minutes for the following items: quiches, sandwiches with lettuce and tomato, scones, and freshly made dips.
+Please make another fresh batch of everything at the halfway point of the time limit.

 Wilts in 30 minutes.
-Dressings on salads, French toast (soggy after being reheated), pancakes (turn rubbery), and anything that has been baked and is less than 20 minutes out of the oven.
+Dressings on salads, French toast (soggy after being microwaved), pancakes (which become rubbery), and anything baked that is under 20 minutes from being served.

 • Dies completely.
 Ice cream (obvious but happens), whipped cream on its own dish (becomes a puddle), hot soup in a tureen (cools to lukewarm depressingly fast), guacamole exposed to air (browns).

-Chafing dishes (they’re fine for catered events, but too formal for a home brunch shower), anything that needs to be sliced during the event (you wanted to be a guest at the shower, right?), and any warm food that isn’t equipped with a heating element (a buffet with lukewarm food is terrible).
-Concentrate on food that has staying power, or that will get better with time.
-Use wilters as guests arrive, when they’ll be eaten first.
+Chafing dishes may be appropriate for catered events, but they’re too formal for a home brunch shower.
+Additionally, please avoid any items that require slicing during the event ( we’re hoping you wanted to be a guest at the shower, right?), as well as warm dishes that don’t have a heating element (nobody wants to eat a buffet with lukewarm food).
+Focus on items that are best after sitting for a while or will improve with some time.
+Be sure to have the wilters available, as guests will arrive, and they will be eaten first.

 23) Crudités Board

-Without a great dip, a vegetable board feels like a punishment.
-However, Green Goddess dip, with its herbs, garlic, and a tangy base, improves the dip selection significantly.
-To avoid spending ten dollars on produce, I like to chop the veggies into different shapes so it seems like I bought a greater variety and volume.
-I also like to finish the presentation by tucking in a few cut lemon wedges.
+A vegetable board feels so sad without a nice dip, but the Green Goddess dip has a nice herby garlic dip with a tangy base that improves the dip options.
+I don’t like to spend ten bucks on produce so I like to chop the veggies into different shapes so it looks like I bought a larger variety and volume.
+I also like to finish the presentation with a few cut lemon wedges tucked in.

 24) Mini Chicken Waffle Bites

-Here is where things begin to get a little silly, and that is a good thing.
-They make people chuckle before eating, and they’re easy finger foods that are both sweet and salty.
-If you want to retain your self-respect, simply go with store-bought mini waffles.
-You can either drizzle it on your own or keep the syrup on the side for easy cleanup!
+Here is where things get a little silly, and that is a good thing.
+They make people laugh before they eat, and they are simple finger foods that are sweet and salty.
+If you want to keep your dignity, just get mini waffles from the store.
+You can either do it yourself or have the syrup on the side for easy cleaning!

 25) Mediterranean Hummus Platter